-Our choices are based on food quality, atmosphere, and price point.
+Our choices for best table service are based on food quality, atmosphere, and price point.
 So whether you want to eat in an elegant setting offering fine cuisine or enjoy some delicious comfort food that won’t break the bank, there are options for everyone.

 Best Disney Resort Table Service Restaurants

 We’ll start our options for the best table service in the Epcot Resorts Area.
 These hotels are all within walking distance or only a Skyliner ride away from the park.
 Therefore, if you are staying in this area, you can easily access these restaurants.

 Our first stop is Ale and Compass restaurant at Disney’s Yacht Club Resort.
 This table service restaurant offers American fare with a modern twist.

 Some of their most popular items include chocolate waffles for breakfast and a New England seafood pot pie at dinner.